City : Careers Hall : Top 5 Tips for Deciding on a Career

 3) Be Realistic

-Your ideal job may be to be Head of a company, but you cannot start there.
-You may not get your perfect job first time round.
+Always be realistic - your ideal job may be the head of a company, but you cannot start there.

 4) Be Organised

 Print out the Careers Advice Action Plan in the Progress Tracker to stay organised - plan ahead and make sure to write down all your career ideas.

-Remember that you don't have to do this by yourself so go and find a careers advisor or a family member or friend who can support you.
-Head over to the 'Book an Advisor' floor to see how easy it is.
+Remember that you don't have to do this by yourself; you can find a careers adviser or even ask a family member or friend to support you.

 5) Have Faith In Yourself

-If you want some advice and tips on how to keep yourself motivated then visit the Motivation Station.
+If you want some advice on how to keep yourself motivated then visit the Motivation Station.